anjon/DevOps-Project/Project-02.md

   - Search for `Publish Over SSH` plugin and select it.
 Then install it.

 Now form the Jenkins Home page go to the ***DevOps Project 02***.
-- Click Configure and then from the **Post Steps** section `Add post-build step` dropdown menu select `Send files or execute commands over SSH`.
+- Click `Configure` and then from the **Post Steps** section `Add post-build step` dropdown menu select `Send files or execute commands over SSH`.
   - SSH Server `Name=Ansible_Server`, `Source files=target/*.war`, `Remote directory=//opt//playbooks`.
 - Click `Apply` and `Save`

 #### Stage 03: Deploy webapp to the Tomcat Server.
 For this we need an user to the tomcat server by using which we are going to deploy the webapp there.
-- Login to the Tomcat server to add an user and add target tomcat server ip
+- Login to the Tomcat server to add an user and add target tomcat server ip in ansible configuration.
 ```sh
 useradd ansadmin
 echo "password" | passed --stdin ansadmin